#WEUNITUS

 classRoomMode

-Attendance is not mandatory but it is strongly recommended
+Attendance is optional but it is strongly recommended

 MODULE II